ddella/ProxySQL/README.md

 ### Start the ProxySQL server

 Before you start the container, you need to prepare a configuration file.
-This is the minimal file.
+If you don't, you won't be able to remotly connect to the server via the command line interface.
+Below is the minimal file.
 Save it to a directory with the filename `proxysql.conf`.
-If you skip this step, you won't be able to connect to the server.

 ```c
 # Config file contents referred to as "/path/to/proxysql.conf"